sav-che/TL-2/Authors/Weiss, Johann Evangelista {std. J. Weiss}.md

-> [!cite] BHL link: this entry starts at [page 169](https://www.biodiversitylibrary.org/item/103250#page/229/mode/1up) of TL-2 Vol. VII.
+> [!cite] BHL link: this entry starts at [page 169](https://www.biodiversitylibrary.org/page/33066509) of TL-2 Vol. VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Weiss, Johann Evangelista (1850-1918), German (Bavarian) high school teacher and botanist; Dr. phil.
-1876; Hattingen (Westfalen) 1877-1881; from 1883 lecturer (Privat-Dozent) at the University of München; assistant at the München herbarium 1888; connected with Bavarian station for phytopathology in Weinstephan and teacher at Freising from 1896. (*J. Weiss*).
+1876; Hattingen (Westfalen) 1877-1881; from 1883 lecturer (Privat-Dozent) at the University of München; assistant at the München herbarium 1888; connected with Bavarian station for phytopathology in Weinstephan and teacher at Freising from 1896.
+**Abbreviated name**: *J. Weiss*

 #### Herbarium and types